Skip to main content

 Short DescriptionDescription that mentions the Oleria tenantservicenow_ticketing.tenantName.oleria.io

-1. For PEM Certificate, copy and paste Oleria’s public certificate here.
+1. For PEM Certificate, copy and paste Oleria’s public certificate.

-1. From the All menu, navigate to Application Registry page under System OAuth section.
+1. From the All menu, navigate to Application Registry under System OAuth.

-2. From Application Registries page, click the New button from the upper right-hand corner.
+2. From Application Registries, select New from the upper right-hand corner.

-3. From What kind of OAuth application? page, click Create an OAuth JWT API endpoint for external clients link.
+3. From What kind of OAuth application?, select Create an OAuth JWT API endpoint for external clients.

-<doc_information>NOTE: If you cannot find “Public Client” under “Available” check “Selected” instead.
-If “Public Client” is in the “Selected” column, proceed to the next step<doc_information>
+If you cannot find “Public Client” under “Available”, check “Selected” instead.
+If “Public Client” is already in “Selected”, proceed to the next step.

-1. Click Save button on the upper right-hand corner of the page.
+1. Select Save in the upper right-hand corner.

-2. From OAuth JWT - New Record page, type in the following information
+2. From OAuth JWT - New Record, enter the following information:

 FieldValueExample

-NameName that indicates that Oleria will create incidents and include the Oleria tenant nameOleria ServiceNow Incident Creation JWT OAuth - tenantName
+NameName that indicates Oleria will create incidents, including the Oleria tenant nameOleria ServiceNow Incident Creation JWT OAuth - tenantName

 ActiveCheckCheck